vmapetr/azure-pipelines-image-generation/images/macos/macos-10.14-Readme.md

 # Azure Pipelines hosted macOS image

-The following software is installed on machines in the Azure Pipelines **macOS-10.14** VM image ('Hosted macOS Preview' pool).
+The following software is installed on machines in the Azure Pipelines **macOS-10.14** VM image ('Hosted macOS' pool).

 ## Upcoming Image Changes